 What is Contribution Analysis?

-Contribution analysis is used in estimating how direct and variable costs of a product affect the net income of a company.
-It addresses the issue of identifying simple or overhead costs related to several production projects.
-Contribution analysis aids a company in evaluating how individual business lines or products are performing, by comparing their contribution margin dollars and percentage.
+Contribution analysis aids a company in evaluating how individual business lines or products are performing by comparing their contribution margin dollars and percentage.
 Direct and variable costs incurred during the manufacturing process are subtracted from revenue to arrive at the contribution margin.
-This is, therefore, a very crucial procedure in the growth of a business.
+This is, therefore, a very crucial procedure or tool to manage the growth of a business.

-To learn more, check out our financial analysis fundamentals course.
+To learn more, check out our Financial Analysis Fundamentals course.

 Contribution Margin Formula